ohler55/wabur/examples/sample/README.md

 WAB Controllers can be tested without a browser and Javascript.
 By using curl, HTTP requests can be sent to the shell and subsequently verify the response.

-First a shell is needed.
+First a Runner is needed.

 Say Hello to OpO, a fast triple store.
 It provides the HTTP server and the Model storage, and is able to run the sample app as a spawned app that uses